smartcontractkit/chainlink/README.md

 [Chainlink](https://chain.link/) expands the capabilities of smart contracts by enabling access to real-world data and off-chain computation while maintaining the security and reliability guarantees inherent to blockchain technology.

-This repo contains the Chainlink core node, operator UI and contracts.
+This repo contains the Chainlink core node and contracts.
 The core node is the bundled binary available to be run by node operators participating in a [decentralized oracle network](https://link.smartcontract.com/whitepaper).
 All major release versions have pre-built docker images available for download from the [Chainlink dockerhub](https://hub.docker.com/r/smartcontract/chainlink/tags).
 If you are interested in contributing please see our [contribution guidelines](./docs/CONTRIBUTING.md).
 If you are here to report a bug or request a feature, please [check currently open Issues](https://github.com/smartcontractkit/chainlink/issues).